olistic/warriorjs/docs/turn-api.md

 * `warrior.feel()`
 ```

-In this level, your warrior has the abilities attack, walk, and feel, which
+In this level, your warrior has the abilities "attack", "walk", and "feel",
-means you can call these three methods on your turn: `warrior.attack()`,
+which means you can call these three methods on your turn: `warrior.attack()`,
 `warrior.walk()`, and `warrior.feel()`.

-> Many abilities can be performed in the following directions: forward,
+> Many abilities can be performed in the following directions: "forward",
-> backward, left, and right.
-You have to pass a string with the direction as the
+> "backward", "left", and "right".
+You have to pass a string with the direction
-> first argument, e.g. `warrior.walk('backward')`.
+> as the first argument, e.g. `warrior.walk('backward')`.